Hey Kids (Start Here)

 Yes, except for.

-Stop,” Hermann says, doing some reciprocal clothing-gripping of his own for emphasis.
+“Newton.”
+Hermann does some reciprocal clothing-gripping of his own for emphasis.
 “It worked.
 It worked.
-Calm down.
 Calm down.
 Calm down.”

-Hermann has to physically shake him, once, to get him to listen, but finally, finally, his words seem to penetrate his colleague’s agitated haze.
+Hermann has to physically shake him to get him to listen, but finally, finally, his words penetrate the man’s agitated haze.

-Hermann tries to muster a sufficiently reassuring expression but he’s not certain how efficacious it is given his current state of emotional upset and Newton’s intolerable look of cautious optimism.
+Hermann tries to muster a sufficiently reassuring expression, but he’s not certain how efficacious it is given his state of emotional upset and Newton’s intolerable look of cautious optimism.

 “Are you sure?”
-Newton asks him, with a subtle shirt-shake.
+Newton asks with a subtle shirt-shake.

-“To the extent that I can be,” Hermann replies.
+“To the extent I can be,” Hermann replies.

 Newton lets him go, pulls his glasses off, and buries his face in his book-like, open palms.

-Hermann feels too shocked and too exhausted to do anything but stare at him, at his atypically clean hands, at the revolting memento mori in metal he has worn on his finger since the day that Dr. Lightcap died.
+Hermann is too shocked and too exhausted to do anything but stare at Newton, at his atypically clean hands, at the revolting memento mori in metal he’s worn on his finger since the day that Caitlin Lightcap died.

-His thoughts feel shocked to silence by the enormity of what has taken place.
+His thoughts are stunned to silence by the enormity of what has taken place.

 Newton drops his hands and tips his head back to stare at the junction between the wall and the ceiling.

 “Yup,” Newton says.
 “Okay, good.
-I’ll be in the bathroom weeping for something like eighteen hours if you like, need me for anything, so.
+I’ll be in the bathroom weeping for something like sixteen hours if you, like, need me for anything, so.
 Yeah.
-See you later.
+See you later.”
 He stands.

-Hermann snaps a hand out, closing his fingers around his colleague’s wrist.
-With the application of limited pressure, Newton caves like rotten ice, collapsing straight into an awkward embrace, turning his face into Hermann’s shoulder, vibrating with emotional brisance and repression in accord with whatever secret, internal frequencies his oscillatory circuits use to transmit their signals.
+Hermann snaps a hand out and closes his fingers around his colleague’s wrist.
+With the application of limited pressure, Newton caves like rotten ice, collapsing into an awkward embrace, turning his face into Hermann’s shoulder, vibrating with emotional brisance and repression in accord with whatever secret, internal frequencies his oscillatory circuits use to transmit their signals.

-“Don’t hug me,” Newton manages to say into his shoulder.
+“Don’t hug me,” Newton says into his shoulder.
 “I’m a dick.”

 “You’re not,” Hermann whispers, feeling like he’s dying.